-Another Canadian Insurtech raising money this week was digital commercial insurance platform, Zensurance which announced a Series B. They plan to use the funds to fuel growth – expanding the Zensurance team and growing their customer base to a targeted 150,000 SMEs.
+Another Canadian Insurtech raising money this week was the digital commercial insurance platform, Zensurance which announced a Series B. They plan to use the funds to fuel growth – expanding the Zensurance team and growing their customer base to a targeted 150,000 SMEs.

-ELEMENT, whose ‘insurance-as-a-platform’ enables partners in various industries to develop purpose built insurance products, has announced a further raise, bringing its Series A total to €39m.
+ELEMENT, whose ‘insurance-as-a-platform’ enables partners in various industries to develop purpose-built insurance products, has announced a further raise, bringing it’s Series A total to €39m.